-Vault recently published its 2018 lists of the best law firms for your career: "Best Firms to Work For" and "Best Midsize Firms to Work For."
+Vault published its 2020 lists of the best law firms for your career: "Best Law Firms to Work For" and "Best Midsize Law Firms to Work For."
 Associates at these firms rated their employers on job satisfaction, work culture, hours, substantive work, and other criteria.
-Whether you are a soon-to-be or recent law school graduate, or an established attorney who wishes to change jobs, you can use these rankings to discover which firms can offer you the best career opportunities.
+Whether you are a soon-to-be or recent law school graduate, or an established attorney who wants to change jobs, use these rankings to discover firms that offer the best career opportunities.

 How to Use Vault's Rankings

 The following are the top 10 firms from Vault's lists of 25 Big and 20 Midsize firms.
 From Vault's site, you can get more information about each one.
 See how each firm ranked on other Vault lists and what associates said were "uppers" and "downers" about them.
 Also, read about the firms' histories and see what news they are making today.

 Q&A takes you to excerpts from "Practice Perspectives: Vault’s Guide to Legal Practice Areas," and "Why Work Here" gives descriptions from the firm.
 Survey Says is a premium content area that has further information about the quality of life, career advancement, and salary and benefits.
 It is for subscribers only, but students at some law schools can access it for free.
 Non-subscribers can also learn about diversity initiatives at each firm by clicking the Diversity tab.

 - O'Melveny & Myers LLP